Adem-Tozlu/Pokemon-Cards/README.md

 # Project – Pokemon Cards

 This is a solution to a challenge at the DCI (Digital Career Institute).
-The challenges help you improve your programming skills by creating realistic projects.
-This task was about displaying a Pokemon card with data retrieved via the Pokemon API.
+The challenges will help you improve your programming skills by creating realistic projects.
+I am happy to report on the Pokemon Cards project.
+As part of the "Pokemon Cards" project, a Pokemon card was successfully displayed using data from the Pokemon API.
+In addition to displaying the card data, the sound of the respective Pokemon was also integrated to make the experience even more interactive and lively.
+It is It is important that the names of the Pokemon are always given in English when searching to ensure a correct search in the Pokemon API.